The Path to Self-Reinvention

 To become a better person, you must have virtues.
 But seriously, what are virtues?

-I can remember some of my teachers teaching me good manners, but I can’t remember them instilling the importance of virtues.
-I can’t remember them — maybe I forget — teaching that nurturing virtues such as love, compassion, perseverance, and wisdom are far more important than good grades, material possessions, physical appearance, and being rich.
+I can remember some of my teachers — from grade school and high school — teaching me good manners, but I can’t remember them instilling the importance of virtues.
+Maybe it’s not their priority anymore to teach their students that nurturing virtues such as love, compassion, perseverance, and wisdom are far more important than good grades, material possessions, physical appearance, and being rich.
 (Hey, I’m not blaming them.)

-Reinventing myself has led me practicing virtues essential to a meaningful life — from selfish to selfless, judgmental to understanding, and irascible to composed.
+Reinventing myself has led me to practice virtues essential to a meaningful life — from selfish to selfless, judgmental to understanding, and irascible to composed.

-Becoming a better person (the real one) is not an accident.
+Becoming a better person is not an accident.
 It’s a daily practice of virtues.

 I dropped the Right versus Wrong and started to seek understanding.

-Seeking for the right things and condemning the wrong ones is our default mindset.
+Trying to be right and then condemning others who did wrong has become our default.
 That’s why it’s easy to judge others, rather than understand the reason behind their actions.
 Because the truth is, to seek understanding is hard and uncomfortable.

 This happens because we don’t empathize.
 We rarely pause when we get angry.
 And we only stick to our own beliefs.